 There’s now a discussion of how traditional religious iconography shows nail wounds in Jesus’ hands, whereas in the shroud the blood seems to be coming from the wrists.
 There’s an interesting, if gruesome sequence showing a scientist actually nailing the hands and wrists of cadavers to pieces of wood to see if they could support the weight of a human body.

 Is it wrong that I’d rather see an episode just on this bit?

 Anyway, the conclusion was that nails through the hands wouldn’t work to hold an adult to a cross but through the wrist would.
 So the image in the shroud veers away from traditional but incorrect Christian iconography to show a more likely image of Jesus.
 You remember Jesus?
 The guy whose appearance in Christian iconography is derived from this shroud…

 I have a headache.

 Rev Francis claims that Nichol’s idea is wrong ‘on at least two dozen counts’.
 If that’s so, it’s unfortunate that he bases his rebuttal on some of some very weak ones out of those twenty-four.
 He argues that unnamed Catholic pilgrims who saw the image felt that forgery was impossible, which is meaningless.
-More reasonably, he argues that pollen from the region of Judea was found on the cloth, which was not a terrible argument for the time.
-More recently, it’s been shown that pollen from all around the world can be found on the shroud, which is consistent with it being a destination for pilgrims from around the world.
-He also argues that the position of the nail wounds in the wrists argues against medaeval forgery which is a fair point, but not really conclusive.
+More reasonably, he argues that pollen from the region of Judea was found on the cloth, which was not a terrible argument to be made in the 1970s.
+More recently, it’s been shown that pollen from all around the world can be found on the shroud — which is consistent with it being a destination for pilgrims from around the world.
+He also argues that the position of the nail wounds in the wrists argues against medieval forgery which is a fair point, but not really conclusive.

 Wow, now I’ve gone and depressed myself.